Metr0JAR/StasisFishingRod/README.md

 StasisPlugin 💣🎣✨

-Minecraft Paper 1.21 Plugin – Turn lodestones and fishing rods into your personal teleportation system! 🧭🚀

-Description

-StasisPlugin lets players bind fishing rods to lodestones and teleport anywhere in the world 🌍.
-Each fishing rod can be synced to a lodestone, so you can have multiple teleport anchors!
-Perfect for adventure maps, survival servers, or just for fun 😎.
+Bind your fishing rods to lodestones and teleport anywhere in the world! 🌍🚀 Fishing rods glow when synced, and each rod can be linked to its own lodestone.
+Break the lodestone?
+The rod loses its connection ❌.
+Perfect for survival, adventure, or just teleportation fun! 🎉

-Features ⭐
+🚀 Features 🌟

-/stasis command: Makes a lodestone glow like it’s enchanted ✨
+/stasis ✨ → Make a lodestone glow and ready to be bound

-Bind fishing rods to lodestones: Right-click a placed lodestone with a fishing rod 🎣➡️🪨
+Right-click a lodestone with a fishing rod 🎣 → Bind rod to lodestone

-Glow effect: Synced fishing rods glow to show which lodestone they’re linked to 💡

-Teleport anywhere: Right-click with the synced fishing rod to teleport back 🏃‍♂️💨
+Teleport anywhere 🌌 using the synced fishing rod

-Multiple lodestones & rods supported: Each rod can be bound to its own lodestone 🔗
+Multiple lodestones & rods supported 🔗

+Glow effect on synced rods 💡

-Cooldown system: Prevents spam ⏱️, with particle effects 💫 and sounds 🔊
+Cooldown ⏱️ with particles 💫 and sound 🔊

-Broken lodestone detection: If the lodestone is broken, the rod loses its sync ❌
+Broken lodestone detection ❌ → Rod loses sync

-Usage 📝

-Hold a lodestone and run /stasis – it will glow ✨

-Place the lodestone in the world 🪨

-Hold a fishing rod and right-click the lodestone to bind it 🎣

-Anywhere in the world, right-click with the synced fishing rod to teleport back 🌍🚀

-Notes ⚠️

-Each fishing rod can only be synced to one lodestone 🎯

-If the lodestone is broken, the rod can no longer teleport ❌

-Works over any distance in the world 🌌

-Installation 🛠️
+📜 Commands
+Command	Description
+/stasis	✨ Enable a lodestone for stasis teleportation ⚡ Installation

-Download the JAR and place it in your server’s plugins folder 📂
+Download the latest JAR and place it in your server’s plugins folder 📥

-Start or reload the server 🔄
+Start or restart your Paper server 🔄

-Use /stasis to start binding lodestones to fishing rods 🎣🪨
+Use /stasis and start binding lodestones to fishing rods 🎣🪨

-License 📜

-MIT License – Free to use and modify 😁
+📄 Author & Use

+Plugin by Gegi Metreveli 💥
+You can freely use this plugin on your servers.
+Re-uploading or claiming as your own is not allowed.